Phase-Pole-Free Images and Smooth Coil Sensitivity Maps by Regularized Nonlinear Inversion: Discussion

 In this work, we present a simple method to obtain phase-pole-free images from NLINV reconstructions.
 Phase poles are detected by computing the winding numbers in the coil sensitivities.
 If the coils agree on a phase pole at the same location, it is considered an artificial phase pole.
 This technique is more robust compared to detecting phase poles directly in the image which is prone to noise in low signal intensity regions.
 Nevertheless, the technique requires three parameters to be set: the diameter $d$ of circles used to compute the winding number, the threshold $t$ for detecting phase poles, and the minimum distance $d_{closing}$ between detected phase poles to consider them as distinct.
 All our experiments worked well with the same default values of $d=\SI{0.05}{FoV}$, $t=0.5$, and $d_{\mathrm{closing}}=d$.

+The current work is focussed on phase pole correction in NLINV.
+Principally, the idea of detecting the phase poles in the coil sensitivities instead of the image can also be applied to other coil sensitivity estimation methods, e.g., ESPIRiT (c.f.
+Supporting Figure \ref{supfig:espirit}).
+However, the iterative approach of NLINV is particularly well suited for this task as the coil sensitivities can be refined after the correction in the following iterations leading to smooth sensitivities.

-From a computational perspective, the method is efficient and has negligible overhead compared to the NLINV reconstruction.
-The computation of the winding numbers is performed using parallel computation on the GPU (if one is available).
+From a computational perspective, the method is efficient and has negligible, i.e. below 10\%, overhead compared to the NLINV reconstruction.
+The computation of the winding numbers is trivially vectorized and can be efficiently performed on the GPU (if one is available).
 This allows us to utilize the method for interactive real-time MRI applications which are prone to phase poles due to interactive changes of the imaging slice.

 A current limitation of the method is its restriction to 2D reconstructions.
-In 3D, phase poles are not points but life on strings \cite{Berry_LesHouchesLectureSeriesSessionXXXV_1981}, also called vortex lines.
+In 3D, phase poles are not singular points but form lines around which the phase wraps \cite{Berry_LesHouchesLectureSeriesSessionXXXV_1981}, also called vortex lines.

+Hence, detection of 2D coordinates of phase poles in 2D turns to identification of 1D curves in 3D.
+If a vortex line is mostly orthogonal to the slices of a 3D volume, its intersection with the slice is a point and the 2D method can be applied slice-by-slice.
+However, this will likely fail if the vortex line is approximately parallel to the slices, as the singularity in the plane will be more similar to a phase jump than to a phase vortex.
 We plan to extend the method to 3D reconstructions in future work.

 Finally, it should be noted that NLINV can also be used to estimate the coil sensitivity profiles for use in other reconstruction algorithms.
 We showed in this work, that NLINV can estimate high quality coil sensitivity profiles even from very small ($7\times7$) AC regions.
-Compared to ESPIRiT, which requires larger AC regions, NLINV has the advantage that it can directly be applied to non-Cartesian data, that it is computationally cheaper \cite{Holme_Proc.Annu.Meet.ISMRM_2023}, and that can be more easily accelerated with GPUs \cite{Schaetz_ComputMathMethodM_2017}.
+Compared to ESPIRiT or PISCO, which require larger AC regions, NLINV has the advantage that it can directly be applied to non-Cartesian data, that it is computationally cheaperon a low-resolution grid, and that it can be more easily accelerated with GPUs \cite{Schaetz_ComputMathMethodM_2017}, motivating its use in several recent studies \cite{Maier_Magn.Reson.Med._2018,Zeng_SignalProcessing:ImageCommunication_2020,Dubljevic_Magn.Reson.Med._2024,Lee_Magn.Reson.Med._2024,Tasdelen_Magn.Reson.Med._2024,Klimes_Magn.Reson.Med._2025,Feizollah_Magn.Reson.Med._2025,Vu_Magn.Reson.Med._2025,Vu_Magn.Reson.Med._}.
+The remaining problem of the algorithm to get stuck in local minima with phase poles is solved by the proposed phase pole correction method.